George Augustus Stallings Jr.: Marriage and conditional consecration

 Stallings was national co-president of the American Clergy Leadership Conference, an affiliate of Moon's Unification Church, and active in efforts to widen Moon's influence among black clergy.
 He regained attention in 2006 due to his association with Milingo and his group Married Priests Now; Milingo conditionally consecrated Stallings, Peter Paul Brennan, and two other Independent Catholic bishops in a ceremony in September of that year, incurring automatic excommunication.
 Though all were denounced and excommunicated by the Roman Church, however, according to the Catholic understanding of sacramental character, Milingo and the four men were nevertheless considered "valid but illicit."
 Following this conditional sacrament, Stallings praised his second excommunication from the Roman Church.

 Denial of Hell

 Following the January 2024 death of Pentecostal bishop and Christian universalist Carlton Pearson, Stallings denied the existence of an eternal and physical Hell.

 Politics

 Stallings made his first leap into politics when he announced for the Ward 6 D.C.
 Council seat in December 1996.
 Stallings ran under the nationalist-oriented Umoja Party.
-He received eighteen percent of the vote.